Using Chronicle curated detections

 View details about a Rule Set

-You can modify the settings for any of your Chronicle rules by clicking the three dot icon to right of any displayed rule and selecting View and edit rule settings.
+You can modify the settings for any of your curated detections by clicking the menu iconof any displayed rule and selecting View and edit rule settings.
 Specifically, you can enable all of the Rule Sets and turn on or off alerting for the precise rules within each Rule Set.

 Reduce alerts from Rule Sets using reference lists